codex-academy/angular-intro/README.md

 You are ready now to change your application to start using your API using ngResource.

 Look at the examples below and integrate them into your application one by one.
 The examples are the building blocks that you will need to add a persistent backend to your application.
-How you use the building blocks might be quite tricky... @steve - need your input here especially.
+How you use the building blocks might be quite tricky... ** @steve - need your input here especially**.

 Be sure to test as you change each bit of functionality.